 In the event of a pending hurricane, the president of the university will determine whether the university will close.
 Information on the closing of the university will be available from the 24 hour "Hurricane Hotline" at 1.800.256.5065.
-Off-campus students should contact the program office or where applicable the NSU Regional campus for updated information.
+Off-campus students should contact the program office, the Department of Counseling Student Center on Canvas, or where applicable the NSU Regional campus for updated information.